pasviegas/offeround/ARCHITECTURE.md

 1. I would change the database to a SQL db.
 ####Reasons:
     - Most of your data is already normalised.
-Apart from retailer in Offers table, everything else is normalised.
+Apart from field retailer in Offers table, everything else is normalised.
     - The queries are mostly joined which would have a good improvement in a SQL environment.
     - Inserting is also a very cheap operation o SQL databases.